cedar-policy/rfcs/text/0027-record-as-map.md

 { foo?: String, bar: Long, *: String } <: { bar: Long, *: String }
 ```
 It's a two-way door to not add this generalization now.
 If we add `map<T>` now and add the generalization later, then `map<T>` can remain as a synonym for type `{ *: T }`.

+### Map literals

+As mentioned above, strict validation provides no way to define a map literal in a policy.
+We could add casts to support this; they would also be useful for other values that can have multiple types, e.g., the empty set `[]`.

 ## Drawbacks and Unresolved questions